Seminar: Reading Scripture with Eastern Eyes – February 29, 2020

 In our sexually super-charged society, our culture is constantly bombarding us with sexual input and sexualized information.
 This may cause us to behave in unhealthy ways in this area of our lives.
 But, did you know that sexually compulsive behaviors hijack the brain, which in turn alter your relationship with God, self, and others?
 This seminar addresses how pornography, for instance, impacts your brain chemistry, creating a need to act in ways that may be contrary to your values and morals and hurtful to those closest to you.
 Often, the secrets you carry from “acting out” generate feelings of shame and guilt.
 “What if my parents, spouse, partner, Pastor found out?”
 The Good News is, your brain can heal, and your relationships can thrive again!
 Whether for yourself, your spouse, your kids or your friends, this seminar is packed full of helpful information and tools to bring freedom from a bondage that so many experience today.

-Gender and Sexuality Forum with Bernard Bell – January 2016
+Forum: Gender and Sexuality – January 2016

 It’s About Life: A Biblical Journey with Rikk Watts – August 2015